Brit Bennett: Early life

-Bennett was raised in Southern California and received an undergraduate degree in English from Stanford University.
-She later attended the University of Michigan for her M.F.A.
+Bennett was raised in Southern California and earned an undergraduate degree in English from Stanford University.
+She later attended the University of Michigan for her MFA.
 She also studied at Oxford University.

 Career

 While she was completing her M.F.A. at Michigan, Bennett's 2014 essay for Jezebel, "I Don't Know What to Do With Good White People" gained considerable attention, generating over one million views in three days.
 While at Michigan, she also won a Hopwood Award in Graduate Short Fiction as well as the 2014 Hurston/Wright Award for College Writers.

 She has since published other nonfiction essays, including a history of black dolls called "Addy Walker, American Girl" for the Paris Review, as well as a review of the 2015 Ta-Nehisi Coates book Between the World and Me for The New Yorker.
 Vogue said Bennett's nonfiction essays "recall Ta-Nehisi Coates [with] a similar ability to contextualize the present moment in a bigoted past."